 Students should not arrive at school before 7:45 am.
 Teachers are involved in faculty devotions and planning and are not available to supervise children before 7:45 am.

 CLASS SCHEDULES

-Please see RenWeb for individual schedules.
+Please see RenWeb for individual schedules for students in grades K-12